ksadov/hackrew/README.md

 Expand and revise Instructions
 Try hosting on Neocities, maybe add a section with instructions for that Add item shift button or draggable items?
+Add .svg files for brush and item icons